Simple Syrup Ratio Guide – Which to Use and When

 Heat needed?No (can cold-process)Yes, heat helps dissolve2:1 is too concentrated to stir cold

-Every time you add syrup, you’re adding water too.
+Every time you add syrup, you’re also adding water.
 With 1:1, one tablespoon contributes meaningful water content – around 5–8% extra dilution depending on the recipe.
-With 2:1, you need less syrup to hit the same sweetness, so total water added drops significantly.
+With 2:1, you need less syrup to hit the same sweetness, so the total water added drops significantly.

 This matters most in sparkling drinks.
 Too much 1:1 can flatten carbonation.
 Switching to 2:1 solved that problem for me immediately.
 It matters in cocktails too: if you’re making a Whiskey Sour or an Old Fashioned and want to control dilution precisely, 2:1 gives you much more control.